 The UCI ICTS is pleased to announce a new call for the Pilot Project Awards Program.
-Up to six one-year awards in the amount of $25,000-$30,000 will be conferred in this round.
-The estimated funding period is April 1, 2018 - March 31, 2019.
+Up to six one-year awards (maximum $25,000) will be conferred in this round.
+The estimated funding period is April 1, 2019 - March 31, 2020.

 Clinical Translational Science Projects, currently not funded and aimed at obtaining preliminary results for a full application for extramural funds, are considered eligible.
 Emphasis will be placed on innovation and transformative potential of submitted proposals.
 The content of proposals, while obviously linked to applicants’ current research, should demonstrate a clear evolution towards novel, relevant, and untested research areas.

 A clinical translational science project is defined as any project aimed at accelerating the transition from discoveries arising from laboratory, clinical, or population studies into clinical applications.
 Note that in addition to traditional research studies, these awards are also open to proposals to pilot innovations in translational workforce development and training, new strategies for accelerating the research process, or new approaches to recruiting participants into clinical trials from challenging populations (e.g., patients in a NICU or underrepresented populations).

 To apply, please use this link ICTS Pilot Project

 All material must include the investigator’s name at the top right corner, and use a font no smaller than 11 pts, with margins no narrower than 0.5 inches.

 - Project Plan (click link to download form)

 - Keywords and Reviewers (click on link to download form)